Cmhouseholder/CMH-cv/index.md

 - **Talk**: Characterizing the role of hypoxia on heart reversal in surface fish and cavefish, _Astyanax mexicanus_
 - Authors: **Carinna Householder**, William R Jeffery, Juan Angueyra

+`2021`
+__University of Missouri__
+- *Online*
+- Exposure of light to developing roots results in upregulation of monolignol biosynthesis genes in Arabidopsis thaliana.
+- **Poster**: Monolignol Gene Expression of Arabidopsis thaliana Root Cells Grown in the Dark
+- Authors: **Carinna Householder**, Leonard Pysh

+`2019`
+__FASEB Meeting on Plant Development__
+- *Olean, NY*
+- Cellulose deficiency causes an upregulation of monolignol biosynthesis genes in the Arabidopsis thaliana.
+- **Poster**: Role for Monolignol Synthesis in the Expanded Root Phenotype of Cellulose-Deficient Arabidopsis thaliana Mutants
+- Authors: Leonard Pysh, Matthew Watts, **Carinna Householder**, and Frankie Sefcik

 ## Teaching Experience
 `2024`